metason/SpatialReasoner/README.md

     table -- on --> floor
 ```

-## Setup Operation deduce()

-Specify the relation categories to be deduced by the spatial reasoner.
-Call `deduce(...)` at the beginning of the inference pipeline, e.g., `deduce(visibility)` or `deduce(topology connectivity comparability)`.
-When `deduce(...)` is not called, only the topology category is setup by default.

-Spatial relation categories that can be set in `deduce(...)` are:
-- topology
-- connectivity (= contacts)
-- sectoriality (= sectors)
-- comparability
-- similarity
-- visibility
-- geography

-See the [spatial relation categories](Relations.md) and the corresponding grouping of spatial predicates.

 ## Spatial Reference Systems

 The interpretation of some predicates of spatial relations are depending on the frame of reference.
 E.g., predicates such as left, right, in front, and at back have different meaning in different reference systems.
 Additionally, in English language the semantic of spatial predicates is sometimes vague and it is hardly possible to distinquish between terms and their synonyms (e.g., over, above, ontop).
 Therefore, the meaning of all spatial predicates used in the Spatial Reasoner library are clearly specified.
 Although the ordinary meaning of the terms has been taken into consideration, the specification in the Spatial Reasoner library might not corrspond with its daily use in spoken English language.